-It could be interesting, and probably is tractable, to understand which properties of the weights and data lead to the mechanistic structure found in the main text.
-In general, I will leave this for future work.
+It would be interesting to understand which properties of the weights and data lead to the full mechanistic structure described in the main text, including the time-evolution results shown in Fig. \ref{fig1}.
+In general, we will leave this for future work.

-As an appetizer however, note that an especially striking result in the main text - the fact that the Layer 1 eigenvalue cliff in the modular arithmetic problem was present already at initialization, and hence that the use of Fourier features for modular arithmetic could perhaps have been predicted at initialization with the eNTK - is easily explained by the structure of Eq. \eqref{l1k}.
+As a warm-up however, note that the appearance of the first eigenvalue cliff at initialization can be explained by the structure of Eq. \eqref{l1k}.
 Eq. \eqref{l1k} contains a parameter-agnostic factor of $x_1 \cdot x_2$ which is zero for one-hot-encoded data points $(a,b)$ and $(a', b')$ unless either $a = a'$ or $b=b'$.
-This makes the Layer 1 kernel have nonzero values along each fixed-$a$ and fixed-$b$ line, and zeroes elsewhere.
+This makes the layer-1 kernel have nonzero values along each fixed-$a$ and fixed-$b$ line, and zeroes elsewhere.
 Moreover, the nonzero kernel entries at initialization are approximately identical for each choice of $a$ or $b$ by symmetry.
 Hence, the kernel at initialization has an approximate shift symmetry along the $a$ and $b$ axes, so is approximately diagonalized by Fourier waves on each axis, with (nonzero) eigenvalues related to the weight initializations.

-In this example, the $x_1 \cdot x_2$ factor in \eqref{l1k} relied on the model architecture (specifically, the fact that each one-hot-encoded data point only touches two columns of the Layer 1 weight matrix), and its conversion to a shift-symmetric kernel relied on the shift symmetry of the dataset, illustrating that the NTK (and its eigenstructure) inherits information about both already at initialization.
+In this example, the $x_1 \cdot x_2$ factor in \eqref{l1k} relied on the model architecture (specifically, the fact that each one-hot-encoded data point only touches two columns of the layer-1 weight matrix), and its conversion to a shift-symmetric kernel relied on the shift symmetry of the dataset.
+This illustrates a broader point that the NTK (and its eigenstructure) inherits information about both already at initialization.